yodrew/darkroomretreat/manuscript/make.md

 I give all measurements in metric, mostly millimeters.
 Are you used to inches, pounds, and gallons?
 Get a handle on the brain-descrambling metric system in a split-minute:

 1. understand that, with metric, you will simply be counting to 10 and multiplying by 10 like normal.
-You will not, thank god, be wrangling fractions and multiple conversion factors as in the imperial system.
+You will not be wrangling fractions and multiple conversion factors as in the imperial system.
     - basic metric conversions:
         - length: 1m=100cm=1000mm (meter, centimeter, millimeter)
         - volume: 1L=10dL=1000mL (liter, deciliter, milliliter)